eln0ty/memory-forensics-writeup/README.md

 Solve:-

-from previous plug-in we can understand the results so we can grep with the right text :
+From previous plug-in we can understand the results so we can grep with the right text.

 `python2 /opt/volatility/vol.py -f Triage.mem--profile=Win7SP1x64 vadinfo | grep "Start 0x00000000033c0000 End 0x00000000033dffff" -A3`